Documentation for QWSearch

 """

-""" Modifies the coloring of the graph.
+""" Returns the latex label of the targets.

 Args: